cdapio/cdap-apps/README.md

 TwitterSentiment performs sentiment analysis on Twitter data to understand consumer feelings and attitudes towards brands or topics in online conversations.

-MovieSteer: Recommender System
+MovieRecommender: Recommender System
 ------------------------------------

-MovieSteer application uses collaborative filtering to provide movie recommendations for users.
+MovieRecommender application uses collaborative filtering to provide movie recommendations for users.